mckoss/firebase-checkin/README.md

 ```

 The following commands will configure this repository to use the firebase project
-you setup above as well as copy the intialization keys that the firebase SDK needs
+you setup above as well as copy the intialization keys that the Firebase SDK needs
-to association your application with your project:
+to associate your application with your project:

 ```
 $ configure-project        # Install npm dependencies and firebase configs